yuzu-emu/yuzu-emu.github.io/site/content/help/quickstart/index.md

 **Step 6:** Select `Start NSP dump process`.
 Wait for the dumping process to finish.

 **Step 7:** Press any button to return to the previous menu.
-Press `B` twice if you want to return to the list of installed digital titles, or press `B` again if you are done and want to return to the main menu.
+Press `B` twice if you want to return to the list of installed digital titles, or press `B` again if you're done and want to return to the main menu.

 ### Dumping Installed Updates